Video Friday: Boston Dynamics, Inflatable Robots, and Japan's Space Ball

 [ Australian Centre for Field Robotics ]

 “A robotic security guard was on the beat at the Georgetown Waterfront.
 It can beep, turn, and whistle to keep order.
-But -- apparently -- it was just too hard to keep folks in line down on the Potomac.”
+But—apparently—it was just too hard to keep folks in line down on the Potomac.”

 As someone said on Twitter, “We were promised flying cars, instead we got suicidal robots.”